noiseprotocol/noise_spec/noise.md

-To precisely define the processing rules we adopt an object-oriented terminology, and present three "objects" which encapsulate state variables and provide "methods" which implement processing logic.
+To precisely define the processing rules we adopt an object-oriented terminology, and present three "objects" which encapsulate state variables and contain functions which implement processing logic.
 These three objects are presented as a hierarchy: each higher-layer object includes one instance of the object beneath it.
 From lowest-layer to highest, the objects are: